elmoore01/blackjack/README.md

 ![](https://www.lifeprepacademy.org/wp-content/uploads/2020/08/BlackjackHand2.jpg)

-The technologies used to create our BLACKJACK game include:
+**TECHNOLOGIES USED:** The technologies used to create our BLACKJACK game include:

 1. HTML
 2. Javascript